microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ## Create a video call

-In this lab you will add the possibility to create a video call between two users: An Azure Communication Services user and a Microsoft Teams user.
+Final part of this lab, you will add the possibility to create a video call between the two users: An Azure Communication Services user and a Microsoft Teams user.

 ### Add the video call methods